 Bile Duct Cancer

-Bile duct cancer, also known as cholangiocarcinoma, is a rare but aggressive cancer that begins in the bile ducts — the channels that carry bile from the liver to the small intestine.
-It can occur inside the liver (intrahepatic) or outside (extrahepatic).
-Often diagnosed at an advanced stage due to subtle symptoms, treatment includes surgery, chemotherapy, and targeted therapies.
-Early detection improves outcomes, especially in individuals with underlying liver or bile duct conditions.
+Bile duct cancer, also known as cholangiocarcinoma, is a rare but aggressive cancer that develops in the bile ducts — the tubes that carry bile from the liver to the small intestine to aid digestion.

 Risk Factors